ammarhaider16/7-chat/README.md

 # 7Chat

-7Chat is a creative live chat application that randomly matches users and directs them through prompt-based communication.
+[7Chat](http://7-chat-frontend-env.eba-tyhhxjsz.us-east-2.elasticbeanstalk.com/) is a creative Websocket-based live chat application that randomly matches users and directs them through prompt-based communication.
 The app fosters quick interactions, where users answer a series of questions, providing an engaging and dynamic chatting experience.

 ## Features